i-am-ravi-prakash/codepilot-ai-orchestrator/README.md

 # CodePilot AI  (Task Spec Agent)

+## Project in progress

 CodePilot AI is an AI-powered developer assistant that turns natural language requests (e.g., from WhatsApp) into structured development tasks.

-## Week 1 – What is implemented?
+What is implemented?

 - ✅ FastAPI backend
 - ✅ Endpoint: `POST /tasks/from-message`
-  - Input: free-text message (e.g. "Fix bug in /transactions API when amount is null")
+  - Input: Natural language text message (e.g. "Fix bug in /transactions API when amount is null")
   - Uses OpenAI (`gpt-4o`) to:
     - Analyse the message
     - Generate a structured TaskSpec JSON: